JumbleBumble/MacroArc/README.md

-# MacroArc Studio
+# MacroArc

-MacroArc Studio streamlines repetitive mouse and keyboard work without turning your desktop into another control panel.
+MacroArc streamlines repetitive mouse and keyboard work without turning your desktop into another control panel.
 Record once, preview the sequence live, and replay it with a hotkey or a tuned auto clicker whenever the routine returns.

 ## Why MacroArc?